arnemorken/anyvista/README.md

 The libary will be dual licensed under 1) AGPLv3.0 and 2) a proprietary license (under development).

-Sources are currently being added.
-First release expected in November 2021.
+First production release date: December 22nd 2021.